Riaz Khan (politician)

 Riaz Khan (born 2 April 1976) is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.
 He beat Maulana Fazli Ghafoor and Bakht Jehan Khan in the 2018 general elections.

+In the February 2024 general election he remained elected member of Khyber pakhtunkhwa Provincial assembly member.

+He is the PTI President in Buner, and he has held the positions of MPA and Minister for C&W and Public health engineering from 2018 to 2022.

+Riaz Khan succeeded his father Bahadar Khan in 2003 as the Khan of Gadezai.

 Political career

+Before he was elected as a KPK provincial member in 2018, he also served as A District Counceler from UC Malakpur elected in Khyber Pakhtunkhwa Local Government Election 2015.
 He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-20 (Buner-I) in 2018 Pakistani general election.